 "Welcome to the Akatsuki House.
 I hope you enjoy your stay here, however brief."
 There was a playful glint in his eyes as he said this.
 And then he brought my hand to his lips and lightly brushed his lips over my knuckles in a butterfly kiss.

 Did I say great?
 I meant to say fabulous.
 Because really, being stuck in a giant house with ten glitterati who seemed just a tad too eager and friendly was me was a dream come true.

 I should so have gone with Temari and Hinata.
 I really hope nothing goes wrong.
 I have to believe that, because else, I thought as I heard the footsteps of the other group members come down the stairs, I'm doomed.

 Like I said: fabulous.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AnimaAmoreWrite a Review